hakeem-jc/loan-calculator/README.md

 ## Future Enhancements

+- Instant updates to value changes after the first calculation
+- Change payments per year to a dropdown with values Monthly, Forthnightly, etc. Default to monthly
 - Add an **amortization schedule** to display monthly payment breakdowns.
 - Support for multiple currencies and localization.
 - Advanced loan options (e.g., extra payments, adjustable rates).